 Deb: You have 2 daughters.
 Do they share your love of fashion?
 What do they think about the way you dress.
 Do they give you tips or ever critique your style, like most daughters?

 Dixie: My daughters each have their own unique style.
-My 23-year-old is into more grungy looks, and doesn’t really express her opinion about my style, although she’s has raided my closet in the past, so I’m assuming she appreciates some of my style.
+My 23-year-old is into more grungy looks and doesn’t really express her opinion about my style, although she’s has raided my closet in the past, so I’m assuming she appreciates some of my styles.
 My 10- year-old, on the other hand, is very vocal and criticizes my choices every chance she gets.
 “Wear this, wear that, I don’t like this, that does not look good.”

 Currently, her style is on the chic side.
-She likes Zara and JCrew, though that may change as she approaches the teenage years.
+She likes Zara and JCrew, though that may change as she approaches her teenage years.
 But for now, she’s very stylish and contributes greatly to my style these days.
 She’s also a constant visitor in my closet.
 What’s neat is that I find myself asking her opinion.

 Deb: What do you want women to take away from your blog?

 Dixie: Forty should not mean forget me or curl up in a corner somewhere and conform to what society thinks you should do.
-I want women to be comfortable and confident in their beauty and style, to be authentic, love and accept themselves for the creative and unique beings they are, and if that means being stylish and loving fashion, so be it.
+I want women to be comfortable and confident in their beauty and style, be authentic, love and accept themselves for the creative and unique beings they are, and if that means being stylish and loving fashion, so be it.

-Deb: Thanks for sharing your beautiful style with us Dixie!
+Deb: Thanks for sharing your beautiful style with us, Dixie!
 Ladies, be sure to stop by Dixie’s blog Inside Outer Style to see more of her fantastic looks.